Local pairing of Feynman histories in many-body Floquet models

 In Sec.~\ref{sec:local} we show that the spectral structure in Haar-RFCs, with local Hilbert space dimension $q=2$, is not captured by the diagonal approximation.
 To understand the form of the SFF we develop the picture of local orbit pairing which first appeared in the large-$q$ limit in Ref.~\cite{chan2018spectral}, demonstrating here its appearance in a generic setting.
 To do this we show how to express the SFF of a Haar-RFC in terms of transfer matrices $\mathcal{T}(t)$ acting in the space direction.
 For independently and identically distributed gates the average SFF $\overline{K}(t)$ is then expressible in terms of powers of the average transfer matrix $\overline{\mathcal{T}}(t)$.
 Through this average transfer matrix the accuracy of the diagonal approximation, as well as the corrections arising in large systems, acquire a sharply defined meaning in the language of local orbit pairing.

-The transfer matrices are too large to study directly in the regimes of interest (they are $q^{4t} \times q^{4t}$ matrices, albeit with many zero entries after averaging).
+The transfer matrices are too large to study directly in the regimes of interest.
 To probe the spectral properties of $\overline{\mathcal{T}}(t)$ we instead impose a variety of boundary conditions on the model, thereby coupling to the eigenvectors in controlled ways.
 By analysing the length-scaling of the SFF and related objects, we separate the leading eigenvalues of $\overline{\mathcal{T}}(t)$ according to their symmetry sector and determine their magnitudes.
 In practice our approach requires only very small systems of $L \leq 8$ sites for the times of interest, and our results allow us to reconstruct the SFF for arbitrarily large $L$.
 By studying the corresponding eigenvectors we then directly probe the local orbit pairing.